shaharzep/decisions-knowledge-graph-data/prompts-txts/AI Agent 1.md

 9. **Character Limits**: requests 50-1000, arguments 200-2000
 10. **No Translation**: Everything in procedural language

 **OUTPUT:** Return ONLY valid JSON matching schema exactly.
-No markdown, no code blocks, no explanatory text.
+No markdown, no code blocks, no explanatory text.`;